Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 To enhance resoloution of the network structure, our domains and roles.

 ## How?
+Questions to deepen inquiry.

 Collect and reconcile individual perspectives and deepen enquiry with liberating structures:
 - 1-2-4-All session on individual roles (what I assume about my role, what others assume about my role)
 	- Prompt / structuring invitation:
-		- How do you currently percieve your roles
+		- How do you currently percieve your roles and what opportunities are present?
 - 1-2-4-All session on network structure (what I assume about the network, others perspectives)
 - 1-2-4-All session on domains (what I assume is needed to birdge the gap, others perspectives)